How one couple’s determination changed repeated loss into their greatest success

 “Despite the social and medical worries, we weren’t willing to throw in the towel.
 After three miscarriages the hope of having a family was much greater than the thought of giving up,” says Rebecca.
 “Our families were behind our decision to move forward with PGS testing, and that support gave us the extra push we needed.”

 The next step was having seven embryos examined for chromosomal composition.
-An embryo biopsy is taken three to fives days into embryonic (blastocyst) development to examine all 24 chromosomes ahead of the embryo transfer.
+An embryo biopsy for this genetic test is taken three to fives days into embryonic (blastocyst) development to examine all 24 chromosomes ahead of the embryo transfer.
 This test can determine if there is a chromosomal abnormality such as aneuploidy (embryos having the wrong number of chromosomes, which can result in a child with Down syndrome, for instance), translocations (chromosomes arranged incorrectly), or other alterations.

 Testing for all 24 chromosomes improves pregnancy and live birth rates by only implanting chromosomally normal embryos.